Observation-driven correction of numerical weather prediction for marine winds: Results

 \subsection{Global Performance}

-Our proposed model consistently improves upon GFS forecasts for all lead times up to 48~h.
-Figure~\ref{fig:general_results} compares the performance against GFS and ERA5 across lead times, while Table~\ref{tab:rmse_leadtimes} quantifies the improvement in terms of RMSE.
-The model reduces GFS error by 45\% at 1~h lead time and by 13\% at 48~h.
-It also outperforms ERA5 up to 12~h.
+ORCA consistently improves upon GFS forecasts for all lead times up to 48~h.
+Figure~\ref{fig:general_results} compares the performance of ORCA, the linear regression baseline, GFS, and ERA5 across lead times, while Table~\ref{tab:rmse_leadtimes} quantifies the improvements.
+ORCA reduces GFS error by 45\% at 1~h lead time (from 2.75 to 1.51~m\,s$^{-1}$) and by 13\% at 48~h (from 3.44 to 2.99~m\,s$^{-1}$), outperforming ERA5 up to 12~h.
+The linear regression baseline also improves over raw GFS (by 6.7--33.8\%), but ORCA outperforms it by an additional 7--17\% at all lead times.

-We tested several additional experiments through architectural variations to assess potential improvements beyond the baseline configuration.
+We tested several architectural variations to assess potential improvements beyond the baseline configuration.
 These changes are summarized in Table~\ref {tab:ablation_study}.
 None of the modifications, including the use of longer temporal context, additional GFS predictors, platform metadata, or residual GFS connections, yielded measurable gains.

-To further evaluate model behavior, we analyze performance by platform type and by individual observation object.
+The following analysis uses a single model trained on all platform types jointly; results are stratified by platform at evaluation time.
+To further evaluate model behavior, we stratify performance by platform type and by individual observation station.
 This assessment aims to identify whether certain observation platforms pose greater forecasting challenges or whether specific stations consistently yield higher prediction errors.
 Figure~\ref{fig:pt_results} presents the mean error reduction relative to GFS as a function of lead time and platform category.
 On average, all platform types exhibit improved skill compared to GFS, though the magnitude of improvement varies.
 The largest gains are observed for coastal stations, followed by tide gauges, CMAN stations, fixed platforms, moored buoys, and ships, while drifting buoys show the smallest improvement.
+Notably, because the dataset is split temporally, ships and drifting buoys are evaluated at locations that differ from those seen during training---ships follow different routes and drifting buoys move significant distances between the training and test periods.
+The requirement that the model generalize to previously unseen locations is one likely explanation for the relatively smaller improvement on ship and drifting buoy observations.

+To evaluate model performance under high-wind conditions, we stratified results by observed wind speed using the 90th and 95th percentiles (10.9 and 12.9~m\,s$^{-1}$, respectively) as thresholds (Figure~\ref{fig:extreme_wind}).
+At short lead times (1--8~h), the model improves over GFS across all wind regimes, including the top 5\% of wind speeds.
+However, the relative improvement diminishes more rapidly with lead time for extreme winds: for the top 5\%, gains fall below zero near 18~h, reaching approximately $-$5 to $-$7\% at 36--48~h.
+In other words, at longer lead times, GFS is more accurate for high-wind forecasting than ORCA.